rust-random/rand/README.md

 recommended:

 ```
-# Basic tests for rand and sub-crates
+# Basic tests for Rand and sub-crates
 cargo test --all

 # Test no_std support